Nunnery/slag/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Nunnery/timewizard.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/Nunnery/mattock).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License